Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | December 4, 2021

 Louisiana Stats and Trends

-- This year, the Ragin' Cajuns have two against the spread wins in three games as an underdog of 3 points or more.
+- This year, the Ragin' Cajuns have two ATS wins in three games as an underdog of 3 points or more.

-- Louisiana has hit the over in 25% of its opportunities this season (three times in 12 games with a set point total).
+- Louisiana's games this season have gone over the point total three times in 12 opportunities (25%).

-- When Louisiana records more than 18.9 points, it is 5-6 against the spread and 11-0 overall.
+- Louisiana is 5-6 against the spread and 11-0 overall in games when it scores more than 18.9 points.

-- In games that Louisiana piles up over 319.7 yards, the team is 4-6 against the spread and 9-1 overall.
+- In games that Louisiana amasses more than 319.7 yards, the team is 4-6 against the spread and 9-1 overall.

-- The Ragin' Cajuns have eight giveaways this season, while the Mountaineers have 21 takeaways .
+- This year the Ragin' Cajuns have eight turnovers, 13 fewer than the Mountaineers have takeaways (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.